szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 It's not worth casting due to the short duration and the long casting time.
 To improve this, both now last 6 rounds plus one extra round every two levels, and they cast faster.

-### Standardize Hold Person's saving throw penalties (130) (IWDEE BGEE BG2EE EET)
+### Standardize Hold Person's Saving Throw penalties (130) (IWDEE BGEE BG2EE EET)

-This component equalizes the saving throw penalty in the cleric version of Hold Person so that it matches the wizard version, which is -1.
+This component equalizes the Saving Throw penalty in the cleric version of Hold Person so that it matches the wizard version, which is -1.

 ### Make Holy Power grant a THAC0 of 0 at max level and APR at the appropriate levels (190) (IWDEE BGEE BG2EE EET)